Piour/cozy-feeds/README.md

 # Changelog

+* v1.1.3
+  * use of americano instead of compound
 * v1.1.2
   * can import opml files and feeds from a firefox export of bookmarks file
 * v1.1.1